GCSE Biology: Inheritance, Variation and Evolution

 Types of Variation

-Charles Darwin proposed the theory of evolution by natural selection.
-This theory suggests that individuals with advantageous traits are more likely to survive and reproduce, passing those traits to the next generation.
-Evidence for evolution includes:
+A core component of this topic is Darwin's theory of evolution by natural selection.
+This theory posits that organisms with advantageous traits are more likely to survive and reproduce, passing those traits to the next generation.
+Evidence for evolution includes fossils that show changes in species over time and phenomena like antibiotic resistance in bacteria.

 Speciation

 Speciation is the process by which new species arise.
-It can occur through mechanisms such as geographic isolation, where populations become separated and evolve independently.
+This can occur through mechanisms such as geographic isolation or reproductive isolation, leading to populations diverging genetically over time.

-Selective breeding involves choosing specific plants or animals to breed based on desired traits.
-This practice has applications in agriculture to enhance crop yields and livestock quality.
-Genetic engineering allows for direct manipulation of an organism's DNA, leading to advancements in medicine and agriculture, but it raises ethical concerns regarding biodiversity and food safety.
+Selective breeding involves choosing specific plants or animals to reproduce based on desired traits.
+This practice has applications in agriculture, enhancing crop yields and livestock quality.
+Genetic engineering allows for the direct manipulation of an organism's DNA, leading to advancements in medicine and agriculture.
+However, these practices raise ethical questions regarding biodiversity and the long-term impacts on ecosystems.

 Related topics: